nacin023/portfolio/README.md

 - Revealed top-performing content categories (Apple-related videos) and optimal posting times (Friday mornings).
 - Delivered insights that contributed to a 225% increase in views over 10 years.

 ---

+- ## 🏆 Athletic Achievements
+- Two-time Olympian for Serbia (Tokyo 2020, Paris 2024).
+- 2024 European Champion in Swimming.
+- Set multiple records at Purdue and the University of Michigan.
+- Served as team captain, leading Purdue’s swim team to its best-ever national finish.

+---

 ## 📈 Explore My Portfolio